 A lot of these courses will also require you to have access to the dedicated software.
 It’s worth bearing this in mind if you’re considering taking one of these courses instead of attending a short course at a traditional college or learning institution.
 While it may seem more cost effective to study like this, a lot of colleges can help you get free access to a student version of the software, while this isn’t something that’s currently offered by LinkedIn Learning.

-In general, we found that the LinkedIn Learning courses are all excellent quality but they skew towards beginners.
+LinkedIn Learning is one of the best online learning platforms currently available, providing some of the best coding courses online, although a lot of the content on there skewers towards beginners.
 It’s definitely a useful platform if there’s a particular area you want to get started in – say you’re interested in learning to code, for example, or if you want some guidance on how to use Adobe Photoshop.
 It’s also got plenty of resources for business owners or office managers, who want to improve some of their leadership skills.

 Most people get access to the LinkedIn Learning platform by purchasing a general membership to LinkedIn.
 This not only gives you access to all of the courses, but it also means that you can see who’s viewed your profile, message other users and use other clever features like the salary checker.